MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     git clone https://github.com/microsoftlearning/mslearn-ai-studio mslearn-ai-foundry
     ```

-1. After the repo has been cloned, navigate to the **mslearn-ai-foundry/labfiles/01a-azure-foundry-sdk/python** folder:
+1. After the repo has been cloned, navigate to the folder containing the chat application code files:

     ```
     cd mslearn-ai-foundry/labfiles/chat-app/python